exercism/javascript/exercises/concept/translation-service/.docs/instructions.md

 # Instructions

-In this exercise you'll be providing a `TranslationService` where paid members have some quality assurance.
+In this exercise, you'll be providing a `TranslationService` where paid members have some quality assurance.

-You have found an out-of-space translation API that is able to fulfill any translation _request_ in a reasonable amount of time, and you want to capitalize on this.
+You have found an out-of-space translation API that can fulfill any translation _request_ in a reasonable amount of time, and you want to capitalize on this.

 **The API interface**